DerivedFunction/stultus/docs/README-phase3.md

 ---

+As an authorized User

+I don't want to be logged out for server issues

+so that I don't need to log in again

+Testing of this requires messing with docker instances, so must be manual

+Other caching includes and enables automated testing

+---

+As an authorized User

+I want to be able to upload files

+So that I can share images and other information

+This testing can be automated on front and backends

+---

+As an authorized User

+I want to be able to add links to posts

+So that I can make references and share work

+This testing can be manual on web

+---

 (All manual integration tests could be replaced if we have a test DB, but should not be replaced unless this is true)

 ---